Ndzenyuy/eksetasi/SETUP_GUIDE.md

-# MCQ Exam System - Complete Setup Guide
+# Eksetasi - Complete Setup Guide

-This guide will walk you through setting up the MCQ Exam System with PostgreSQL database and all required dependencies.
+This guide will walk you through setting up Eksetasi with PostgreSQL database and all required dependencies.

 ## 🚀 Quick Start